-Our latent variable model is estimated based on data for GDP,6 GDP per capita,7 and population.8 Details on the sources, measurement choices, and coverage of the component variables are provided in Table 1.
+Our latent variable model is estimated based on data for GDP,7 GDP per capita,8 and population.9 Details on the sources, measurement choices, and coverage of the component variables are provided in Table 1.
 For each component dataset, we extract relevant indicators, attach unique country identifiers, and reshape the data into a common country-year format.
-Details on the underlying source materials for each component measure and coding decisions are provided in supplementary appendix A and are documented in the R code we use to merge the constituent datasets together.
+Details on the underlying source materials for each component measure and coding decisions are provided in the supplementary appendix and are documented in the R code we use to merge the constituent datasets together.